Differences Between Social Security Survivor and Spousal Benefits

-For married couples, this means joint social security benefits are often maximized when the lower-earning spouse begins benefits earlier (as long as those benefits would not be lost due to the earnings test), while the higher-earning spouse delays benefits until age 70.
+For married couples, this means joint social security benefits are often maximized when the lower-earning spouse begins benefits earlier—as long as those benefits would not be lost due to the earnings test while the higher-earning spouse delays benefits until age 70.

 Switching Strategies Allowed for Survivor Benefits

 As a widow/widower, you can begin benefits based on your own earnings record and later switch to survivor’s benefits, or begin survivor’s benefits and later switch to benefits based on your own record.
-Using either of these strategies entails filing what is called a restricted application, which means you are restricting your application to either your own benefit amount or a survivor benefit amount.
+Using either of these strategies entails filing a restricted application, which means you are restricting your application to either your own benefit amount or a survivor benefit amount.

 In contrast, such switching strategies are not allowed between spouse’s benefits and benefits based on your own record unless you were born on or before January 1, 1954, and have already reached your full retirement age.
-This date of birth rule came into play due to new Social Security rules which became law in November 2015.
+This date of birth rule came into play due to Social Security rules which became law in November 2015.